US National Conference

 3. The ministerial delegate(s) from each congregation.

-4. The the lay delegates chosen by each congregation according to Paragraph 423.
+4. The lay delegates chosen by each congregation according to Paragraph 423.
 Churches are eligible to send lay delegates if they have a signed National Conference Covenant on file with the national office.

 1. Clergy Representation